BEST wine MULLED WINE – which to use?

-With literally 1,000’s of wines to chooses from… How do you know which is the best wine for mulled wine?
+With literally 1,000’s of wines to choose from… How do you know which is the best wine for mulled wine?

-This comprehensive guide can help you create the perfect mug of wine to satisfy family & friends.
+This comprehensive guide can help you create the perfect mug of mulled wine to satisfy family & friends all year round.

 Customisable Recipe for Mulled Wine